Hot Spots: Causes, Symptoms & Treatments

 - Bald spots

 The location of a hot spot may help your vet diagnose its cause.
 Fleas, for example, may be the source of a hotspot on the hip.
 Hotspots on the ear may point toward some type of ear infection.

 Hot spots are more common in long-haired dogs, but can also present in short-haired dogs and cats alike.
 Hot spots are also more common in hotter months when humidity is higher.

 Your vet will look for the tell-tale signs of a hot spot, and confirm the diagnosis by examining a bacterial or culture sample under the microscope.

-How to Treat Hot Spots at Home
+Hot Spots on Cats and Dogs Treatment at Home